GabrielSDC/Spotify-Data-Reader/Readme.md

 ## What you need

-- A JSON file with all the data you want to vizualize (details on how to obtain it can be found here: https://support.spotify.com/uk/article/understanding-my-data/)
+- A JSON file with all the data you want to vizualize (details on it can be found here: https://support.spotify.com/uk/article/understanding-my-data/)
 - Python 3.12

 ## Limitations

-For now, only one JSON file is opened, so (if needed) you can clamp all the data into one single JSON file
+For now, only one JSON file is opened, so (if needed) you can join all the data into one single JSON file